-As DigitalMarketer’s Managing Editor, I’ve learned the secret to consistently produce click-worthy, authority-building blog content — fast.
+Throughout my career as a content marketer, I’ve learned the secret to consistently produce click-worthy, authority-building blog content— fast.

 And I’m sharing that with you today.

-This is the four-step process DigitalMarketer uses to run our content creation like a machine…
+This is the process DigitalMarketer uses to run their content creation like a machine…

 …without going crazy…